Golgomaph/Ramplify/README.md

 # Ramplify

-Ramplify offers funcitonality for streaming audio via bluetooth, airplay and upnp to your raspberry pi and to other devices connected to it.
+Ramplify offers functionality for streaming audio via bluetooth, airplay and upnp to your raspberry pi and to other devices connected to it.

 Simply download, flash to a sd-card and enjoy!